guillermo-carrasco/PyConSweden2015/README.md

 **Part 2**

-1. Introduce (myself and) DNA sequencing in the clinic (5 min)
+1. Introduce DNA sequencing + the role of Python in the clinic (5 min)

-2. Reporting results to non-bioinformaticians (10 min)

-  1. Introduce Scout, our web based data delivery interface
+2. Scout, our web based data delivery interface (10 min)
-  2. From Excel to Flask
+  1. From Excel sheet to Flask website
-  3. From JS mess to Python native
+  2. From JavaScript-mess to Python-bliss

 **Finale**

-1. Doing everything in open source; GitHub, documentation, ...
+1. Doing everything in open source; GitHub, documentation, [...]
 2. Promoting great project through our open source portal

 ### Additional notes